 Pick an emotion and drive it home through your next direct mail campaign.
 You'll soon see the impact emotion has on marketing—but the victories will be for your own brand.

 For the most part, mailboxes aren't fun environments.
-Bills, bank statements and unwanted letters clog up this marketing route, but you can stand out by making your direct mail campaign unique.
+Bills, bank statements and lonely newspapers often clog up the mailbox marketing route.
+But, you can stand out by making your direct mail marketing campaign a little unique.

-A fantastic way to do this is through juxtaposition.
+A fantastic way to achieve a little uniqueness is through juxtaposition.
 Can you think of a smart, innovative way to show how powerful your offering is by comparing it to something completely different?

 Let's take this direct mail campaign for example.
 Created by the theatre team behind a local performance of Macbeth, they wanted people to visit their show.
 Instead of online marketing, they exploited their direct mail opportunity and found a way to stand out in a mailbox.

 You'd probably never compare a Shakespeare play to a fast food joint, right?
 But that's part of the reason why it works.

-The juxtaposition of both elements makes you take a second take at the direct mail, rather than toss it in the trash.
-This type of content experience (within direct mail marketing) is bound to make an impact on their audience, who possibly have an interest in both but would never expect them to be paired together.
+The juxtaposition of both elements makes you take a second take at the direct mail rather than toss it in the trash.
+This type of content experience (within direct mail marketing) is bound to make an impact on an audience, one who possibly has an interest in both but would never expect them to be paired together.

 Choose from any of our direct mail marketing templates to customize and edit.
 Or, alternatively, if you're feeling brave, you have the option to design your own.
 Then, all you'll need to do is:

 Once selected, press the proverbial "go" button and use the direct mail marketing integration to send your mail directly within a matter of days.
-There's no need to bombard your local post office with mail, and you can take the stress out of building an offline marketing campaign that works.
+There's no need to stop at your local post office with oodles of mail, thus, taking the stress out of building a direct mail marketing campaign.